akimd/vcsn/doc/automata.rst

 .. type:: label_t

    The type use to label the automaton.
-This usually depends on :type:`kind_t`.
+Depending on the :type:`kind_t` spe.
 For ``labels_are_letters``, the transitions are labeled by ``genset_t::letter_t``, while for ``labels_are_words`` they are labeled by ``genset_t::word_t``.